hilookas/pyrender/docs/source/install/index.rst

 Building Documentation
 ----------------------

-The online documentation for ``pyrender`` is automatically built by Read The Docs.
+The online documentation for ``pyribbit`` is automatically built by Read The Docs.
-Building ``pyrender``'s documentation locally requires a few extra dependencies -- specifically, `sphinx`_ and a few plugins.
+Building ``pyribbit``'s documentation locally requires a few extra dependencies -- specifically, `sphinx`_ and a few plugins.

 .. _sphinx: http://www.sphinx-doc.org/en/master/

-To install the dependencies required, simply change directories into the `pyrender` source and run
+To install the dependencies required, simply change directories into the `pyribbit` source and run

 .. code-block:: bash